Download an Adobe Acrobat pdf version

 Notes:

-• When considering an individual contractor it may be more appropriate to hire the individual as a Georgia Tech employee as there are significant tax and labor laws consequences of misclassification.
-For more information, please see Consultants vs. Employees, and Procurements: Employer or Independent contractor (see the checklist for determination).
+- When considering an individual contractor it may be more appropriate to hire the individual as a Georgia Tech employee as there are significant tax and labor laws consequences of misclassification.
+For more information, please see Policy 5.2.8 Employee Contractor Policy , and Procurements: Employer or Independent contractor (see the checklist for determination).

 e.
 Tuition Remission – (§200.466) Costs of scholarships, fellowships, and other programs of student aid at the Institute are allowable only when the purpose of the award is to provide training to selected participants and the charge is approved by the sponsor.
 However, tuition remission paid to students performing necessary work are allowable provided that: